55 Easy Tips & Tricks to Get More Followers on Instagram

 Interestingly, the opposite may also hold true.
 Posting at low-traffic times means you’ll be competing with fewer people to be at the top of your followers’ feeds, increasing your chances for high engagement.

 Followers - real followers - tend to put some time into considering whether or not to follow someone.
 One metric often used to make this decision is post frequency.
 Posting often shows potential followers that they won’t be following a “dead” account, increasing the chances that they’ll reward you with a follow.

-#49.
-Find the best posting times (test) - think about audience
+49. Find the best posting times (test) - think about the audience

 Three things are sure in life: death, taxes, and the fact that everybody likes free stuff.
 Running a giveaway is an easy way to get a surge of new followers - just require them to follow to enter (even better, get them to tag a few friends as well).
 Just make sure the prize you give away is something from your brand, so you know the followers you gain are interested in your product.

 An Instagram photo contest is one of the top methods to engage your existing followers and gain new ones.
-By using a third party app like Wishpond’s Contest Tool, you’re able to create a beautiful contest page featuring your contest details and a gallery of photos from your participants.
-This helps to generate user content for future posts, and increases your number of engaged followers.
+By using a third-party app like Wishpond’s Contest Tool, you’re able to create a beautiful contest page featuring your contest details and a gallery of submissions from your participants.
+This helps to generate user content for future posts and increases your number of engaged followers.

 There you have it!
-55 awesome, foolproof ways to get more followers for your Instagram account.
-Let me know in the comments if you try any of these, and how they worked for you.
+55 awesome, foolproof ways to get more followers on Instagram.
+Let me know in the comments if you've tried any of these and if they helped you get more Instagram followers.